 - 150 g catfish steaks - optional - or firm fish of your choice

 - 2 tsp palm sugar or brown sugar

 - Put 1 teaspoon of prahok (fermented fish paste) in 50 mls of water, stir vigorously and mash any chunks until they’re almost dissolved.
-Discard any stringy pieces.
+Discard any bones and stringy pieces.